imorenotorres/helloWorld/readme.md

 # - A fixed frame segmenter
 #
 # The segmenters evaluator should quantify to what extent a specific segmentation is
-# succesful.
+# successful.
 The  evaluators implemented to date: 2nd Jun 18) include:
 # - Euclidean distance (as used by Lee and Cho, 29016).
 # - (in preparation): acoustic feature informativeness
 #
 # We expect to add more segmenters and evaluators if the authorities
-# provide some funding
+# provide funding to pay our Matlab programmer.
-#

 # The main motivation to develop this tookbox is explore how humans
 # segment speech.
-Specifically, we believe that if a specific segmenting
-# strategy matches the strategy used by humans, then recognizing the
-# corresponding frames should result in erros which might be comparable
-# to those produced by humans.
+We believe that understanding the effects of the
+# different segmentaion stratedis might be valuable to  address various research questions,
+# including:

+# 1) philological ones (e.g. do speakers from different dialects/languages
+# segment speech identically.
+# 2) Related with language acquisition (do children / adults segment speech ientically
+# (see Nittrouer, 2004)?)
+# 3) Related with clinical linguistics: are segmentation strategies disrupted in the
+# presence of speech and language processing pathologies?